willeswa/willies.com/src/pages/ultimate-guide-for-authentication-in-django-rest.md

         #finally, password should not be read
         extra_kwargs = {'password': {'write_only': True}}
 ```
 We then need to add a view for loggin.
 This is where the magic lies.
-We will start by overriding the `createAPIView`'s`post` method.
-This will allow us to perform cusom checks and customize the error messages for the user.
-We will then use Django's `login` method to record some of our user's attributes such as `last_login`.
+We start by overriding the `createAPIView`'s`post` method.
+This allows us to perform cusom checks and customize the error messages for the user.
+We will then use Django's `login` method to track some of our user's attributes such as `last_login`.

 Let's dive in.
-In your `views.py` module, add the following code:
+In the `views.py` module, add the following block of code:

 ```py